 The National Trust for Historic Preservation is based in Washington, D.C.
-The National Trust offers hybrid and/or remote working arrangements.

 APPLICATION INSTRUCTIONS

 All applications must be accompanied by a cover letter and résumé.
 Cover letters should be responsive to the mission of the National Trust for Historic Preservation as well as the responsibilities and qualifications presented in the prospectus.
 Review of applications will begin immediately and continue until the successful candidate has been selected.